-As a larger intricate legal issue of maintainability of such complaints without first appeal, was involved in several matters, this commission felt it necessary to constitute full bench commission to hear such issue.
-Accordingly CIC constituted full bench ofthe commission comprising of SCIC and both SICs.
+As a larger intricate legal issue of maintainability of such complaints without first appeal, was involved in several matters, this commission felt it constitute full bench necessary to commission to hear such issue.
+Accordingly CIC full bench of constituted the commission comprising of SCIC and both SICs.
 All the complaints were heard in a common hearing on 20/4/2016.
 Accordingly this complaint being one involving same was also heard in the said hearing.